fanny-yang/pandoc-markdown/readme.md

 make all
 ```

 And voila you can use macros and amsmath environments like you're used to.

-For members of the group: Feel free to complete this readme.
+**For Mac**, the following has been reported to work:
+Optional: `conda create -n your_env python=3.6` and `source activate your_env`
+Then in the command line, type
+1. `conda install pandoc=2.9.1`
+2. `conda install pandoc-crossref`
+3. `conda install python-pandocfilters`
+To replace steps 1-3

 ## For beamer